The difference between weightlifting shoes and cross training shoes

 - Grippy Sole – Traction so your feet stay planted where they should be

 The last thing you want with a heavily loaded barbell on your back (or in your hands) is to have your foot smooshing around in a rubbery soled shoe.
 The angles of compression in your knee joint shouldn’t be constantly changing as you move the weight.
+This solid, rigid heel typically means weightlifting shoes are heavier than regular sneakers or running shoes.

 Not convinced yet?
 Once you try a heavy squat, squat clean, or clean and jerk, in a pair of weightlifting shoes, there is simply no comparison to squatting in running shoes.
 There’s no going back.